This post may contain affiliate links.

 Tom Tum Goong is one of the best soups in the world and one of Thailand’s best dishes.
 Tom Yum is a fiery-hot flavourful dish, I I think it works best with prawns (shrimp to our American friends), in Thai, Goong.
 A bowl of Tom Yum Goong is a meal in itself and if you can find a good one you’ll be in Thai food heaven!

 Tom yum is hot with chillies and sour with lime.
 It doesn’t normally contain coconut, the stock is almost clear sometimes.
+This truels is the best soup in Thai cuisine if you like your food spicy.
+If you prefer a milder Thai dish, try tom kha gai, below.

 2.Tom Ka Gai (Tom Kha Gai)